Funeral: Ancient

 The Ashanti and Akan ethnic groups in Ghana typically wear red and black during funerals.
 For special family members, there is typically a funeral celebration with singing and dancing to honor the life of the deceased.
 Afterwards, the Akan hold a sombre funeral procession and burial with intense displays of sorrow.
 Other funerals in Ghana are held with the deceased put in elaborate Fantasy coffins colored and shaped after a certain object, such as a fish, crab, boat, and even airplanes.
-The Kane Kwei Carpentry Workshop in Teshie, named after Seth Kane Kwei who invented this new style of coffin, has become an international reference for this form of art.